 Foreign citizens who want to retire to Italy must comply with a few additional requirements, among which having a steady income of 31,000 euros per year.
 If a couple wants to move together to Italy, the minimum income is set at 38,000 euros per year.

-Renewal of the Italian residence permit
+Renewal of the Italian residence permit in 2021

 Depending on the type of residence permit, foreign citizens are required to renew their permits on a regular basis.
 Foreign citizens living in Italy are required to apply for renewal as it follows: